EASWAR17/policy-iteration-algorithm/README.md

-# POLICY EVALUATION
+# POLICY ITERATION ALGORITHM

 ## AIM
-To develop a Python program to evaluate the given policy.
+To develop a Python program to find the optimal policy for the given MDP using the policy iteration algorithm.

 ## PROBLEM STATEMENT
 The bandit slippery walk problem is a reinforcement learning problem in which an agent must learn to navigate a 7-state environment in order to reach a goal state.
 The environment is slippery, so the agent has a chance of moving in the opposite direction of the action it takes.

 ### States